 And then, in the middle of all of our adventures this year, Ed and I eloped at one of our favorite places in Colorado, where the mountains and the desert become one.
 Huge thanks to our friend and talented photographer Heather Wall for capturing our day!

 But the adventures didn’t stop after the elopement!
-While we didn’t go on a honeymoon (we’re hoping to get out to somewhere awesome like Alaska or Iceland in the next year or so!), we definitely didn’t let that stop us from exploring even more of the wild west.
+While we didn’t go on a honeymoon (we’re hoping to get out to somewhere awesome like Alaska or Iceland in the next year or so!), we definitely didn’t let that stop us from exploring even more of the country.

 P.S.
-As adventure elopement and intimate, small wedding photographers, we pride ourselves on not just documenting your elopement, but helping you plan out all the little details as well.
-Like finding the best spots for your adventure elopement.
-As we always like to say, we take killer photos of killer people in killer places.
-So if that sounds like your vibe, let’s chat!
+As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out the perfect time of year for your Colorado elopement.